Trains in Germany

 To find cheap fare from Napoli to Rome book train tickets in advance.
 Most train companies release their tickets three months earlier, allowing travelers to book tickets as far in advance as possible.
 Travel at off-peak times and during the weekdays.
 Also, opt for connecting trains; though they have a longer travel time, they are cheaper than direct trains.

-Omio customers traveling this route book their trains from Napoli Centrale to Roma Termini.
+Omio customers traveling this route depart most frequently from Napoli Centrale and arrive in Roma Termini.

 Here are some other resources that might have the information you need